patohdzs/rentsplit/README.md

 # Rentsplit
-A tool to split the rent with your mates!
+Split the rent with your mates!

 ## Installation